TheDataShed/python-presentation-talk/talk.md

 2 to 3 was such a pain that it will be avoided at all costs.

-Underlying changing to C under the hood might force it in the far future though.
+Underlying changes to C under the hood might force it in the far future though.

 ![bg right:35% height:150px width:auto](https://www.ausairpower.net/XIMG/P-4-Profile.png)